plhosk/book-trader/README.md

 - **Server**: Node/Express, Mongoose

 ### Technical Discussion
+- This project was an exercise to teach myself how to develop a full stack web app.
+Rather than use create-react-app or another boilerplate, I wanted to do everything from the ground up.
+I've tried to make the code as well-structured and readable as possible and follow best practices but there are bound to be some messy areas.
 - The project consists of a Single Page App client written with React, Redux and React Router, and a Node server using Express and Mongoose.
 - The server provides basic authentication, hot-reloading and a REST API to serve and update information on a remote MongoDB database.
 All main content types on the client can be hot-reloaded (React components, Redux reducers, redux-saga Sagas)
 - The client makes use of Redux and Redux-Saga to organize and update local data and perform asynchronous API fetches.
 React Router is used to vary the displayed content depending on URL path.